LizzyonGit/sotis-lifecoach/README.md

 - A separate page with lifecoach tips,
 - A more dynamic booking form that is connected to a real calendar, so that people can only book available times and don't need to wait for a manual booking confirmation, possibly also payment options,
 - A custom logo,
-- A sticky navbar specifically for mobile screens.
+- A sticky navbar specifically for mobile screens,
+- A testimonials section with small profile pictures, and possibly several testimonials at once for large screens.

 ## Testing